Nehalem Bay State Park

 • Features its own airstrip

-Nehalem Bay State Park extends across a narrow 4 miles long spit between the Pacific Ocean and Nehalem Bay.
+Nehalem Bay State Park extends across a narrow 4-mile-long spit between the Pacific Ocean and Nehalem Bay.
 The 890-acre park combines the beach with sandy dunes and a Pacific Northwest forest with shore pines.

-This beautiful combination creates a spectacular scenery attracting outdoor enthusiasts including campers, anglers, hikers, equestrians, or just nature lovers.
+This beautiful combination creates spectacular scenery that attracts outdoor enthusiasts, including campers, anglers, hikers, equestrians, and nature lovers.
 You can see elk and deer wandering around the trees along with various birds, including snowy plovers.

-Day-use area visitors have two spot to chose from, one with bay access and another with ocean access.
+Day-use area visitors have two options: one with bay access and another with ocean access.
 There are picnic tables with fire rings and restrooms.
 The bay-side site has a boat ramp.

-Park gives access to Nehalem Bay, Nehalem Beach connected to Manzanita Beach, and many other spots worth a visit!
+Park offers access to Nehalem Bay, Nehalem Beach, and Manzanita Beach, as well as many other spots worth a visit!

 There are two day-use areas with picnic areas and fire rings.

-Interestingly enough, Nehalem Bay State Park is an airport.
-It has unique because it has 2,400-foot airstrip accepting visitors by air.
+Interestingly, Nehalem Bay State Park is also an airport.
+It has a unique 2,400-foot airstrip that allows visitors to arrive by air.

 Hiking, Biking, and Horse Riding